 Choosing the right solar device for your needs and intended use is very important.
 There's a big difference between a massive unfolding set of solar panels for camping and a small, lightweight, portable solar charger for backpacking, and that difference is size and weight.

 If you're going to be carrying a solar panel on your back, you obviously want it to be small and lightweight.
 But if you're going to load it into your car, weight isn't as much of an issue.
-But the smaller the solar panel, the less energy it will produce, which translates to slower charging times.
+However, the smaller the solar panel, the less energy it will produce, which translates to slower charging times.

-There are also differences in useability between many solar chargers.
+There are also differences in usability between many solar chargers.
 Some models are easy to use and easy to set up, while others take a little more experience and maybe some head-scratching to start powering your devices.
 We'll walk you through all the different types of non-permanent solar panels available to help you decide what's best for you.

 What Do You Want To Do With Your Solar Power?

 Before choosing a solar charger, you should determine what you want to charge with it and where you want to take it.
 If you want to power a large power station for boondocking or powering your battery bank at base camp, you'll want a larger, higher-watt solar panel.
-If you're simply trying to keep your phone charged in the backcountry, you won't need to buy as big of a panel because you don't need as much wattage to charge small electronic devices like a smartphone.
+If you're simply trying to keep your phone charged in the backcountry, you won't need to buy as big a panel because you don't need as much wattage to charge small electronic devices like a smartphone.

 Portable Solar Chargers

-The best portable solar chargers prioritize size, weight, and packability over all else.
+Great portable solar chargers prioritize size, weight, and packability over all else.
 These smaller models are designed to charge electronic devices with lower energy needs, like cell phones and smartwatches.
 But if you're trying to charge something that takes a lot of power, they won't work as well.
 A portable solar panel generally has fewer solar cells, which translates to less power converted from sunlight to electrical energy or watts.
 The overall scores for each portable panel we tested are shown in the chart below.

 Solar Panels For Camping